opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 * `GET /_plugins/_security/api/resource/list`
 * `GET /_plugins/_security/api/resource/types`

-This powers UI experiences like:
+These APIs enable OpenSearch Dashboards to provide comprehensive resource management capabilities:

-* “Share this detector with these users and roles.”
+* Sharing detectors with specific users and roles.
-* “Show me resources I can access, and whether I can reshare them.”
+* Displaying accessible resources and resharing permissions for the current user.
-* “List all resource types and their access levels.”
+* Listing all available resource types and their corresponding access levels.

-The Security plugin centralizes the logic; each feature plugin focuses on its own domain (detectors, models, dashboards, reports).
+The Security plugin centralizes the logic; each feature plugin focuses on its own domain (detectors, models, dashboards, or reports).

 ---

-## Putting it all together
+## Framework benefits and adoption

 The Resource Sharing and Access Control framework moves OpenSearch from:

-* Role-centric visibility
+**Role-centric visibility**:
-  “If we share a backend role, we see each other’s stuff.”
+"If we share a backend role, we see each other's resources."

 to:

-* Resource-centric control
+**Resource-centric control**:
-  “This detector is owned by X, shared with Y, under access level Z.”
+"This detector is owned by X, shared with Y, under access level Z."

 For operators, this means:

-* Clearer auditability of who can access what
+* Clearer auditability of who can access what.
-* Safer, more incremental rollouts using feature flags and protected types
+* Safer, more incremental rollouts using feature flags and protected types.
-* A single, consistent sharing experience in OpenSearch Dashboards
+* A single, consistent sharing experience in OpenSearch Dashboards.

-For plugin authors, it means:
+For plugin authors, it provides:

-* Less boilerplate access-control code
+* Less boilerplate access-control code.
-* A standard SPI to plug into
+* A standard SPI to plug into.
-* Automatic DLS-based filtering for list and search APIs
+* Automatic DLS-based filtering for list and search APIs.
-* A migration path from legacy `filter_by_backend_roles` and plugin-specific metadata
+* A migration path from legacy `filter_by_backend_roles` and plugin-specific metadata.

+---

+## Try resource sharing and share your feedback

-If you are building a plugin and want to adopt resource sharing, a good starting path is:
+Resource sharing and access control is available as an experimental feature in OpenSearch 3.3 and later.
+If you're developing a plugin and want to adopt resource sharing, start with performing these steps:

 1. Implement `ResourceSharingExtension` and register your plugin as a resource plugin.
 2. Define your resource action groups in `resource-action-groups.yml`.
-3. Mark your resource indices as system indices and use a plugin client for access.
+3. Mark your resource indexes as system indexes and use a plugin client for access.
 4. Use `isFeatureEnabledForType` and `verifyAccess` in your handlers.
 5. Enable the feature for your resource type in a test cluster and iterate.

-From there, your plugin can inherit a full, centralized sharing model with consistent behavior across the OpenSearch ecosystem.
+After this, your plugin can inherit a complete, centralized sharing model with consistent behavior across the OpenSearch platform.

+Your input helps us improve the feature before it becomes generally available.
+Please share your experiences, questions, and suggestions on the [OpenSearch Forum](https://forum.opensearch.org/).